SUNY Downstate Health Sciences University

 Fans in Brooklyn love their sports, and we have it all – the Brooklyn Nets, New York Knicks, the New York Yankees, NY Mets, NY Giants and the Islanders and Rangers.
 In addition, New York City hosts a marathon race for runners and a bike tour around all five boroughs each September.

 I have a family.
 Is Brooklyn a good place to have kids?

-Many of our residents and fellows have families.
+Many of our residents have families.
 Some live in the city, while others live in the surrounding suburbs.
 The SUNY Downstate Medical Center has child care services onsite; however, since the waitlist can be quite long, many families use alternate child care.
 A variety of public and private schools are available in the area.
-For more detailed information about the experiences of our young families, please contact some of our residents and fellows.
+For more detailed information about the experiences of our young families, please contact some of our residents.